zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

    :depth: 2

-Follow the steps available at :ref:`Getting Access` for information about how to access the source code using GIT and Gerrit.
+Follow the steps available at :ref:`access_code` for information about how to access the source code using GIT and Gerrit.

 Working with Gerrit